Anshul619/HLD-System-Designs/src/DesignComponents/SQLvsNoSQL/ReadMe.md

 - These databases are used to store data whose relations are best represented in a graph ( like parent-child relationship of aadhaar etc.)
 - Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities).

+# DynomoDB
+- *Automated Storage Scaling* – There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.
+- *Provisioned Throughput* – When creating a table, simply specify how much request capacity you require.
+DynamoDB allocates dedicated resources to your table to meet your performance requirements, and automatically partitions data over a sufficient number of servers to meet your request capacity.
+If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
+You are still able to achieve your prior throughput levels while scaling is underway.
+- *Fully Distributed, Shared Nothing Architecture* – Amazon DynamoDB scales horizontally and can seamlessly scale a single table over hundreds of servers.

 # SQL - MySQL vs PostgreSQL
 - PostgreSQL is [twice](https://itnext.io/benchmark-databases-in-docker-mysql-postgresql-sql-server-7b129368eed7) as fast as MySQL
 - TBD